Kohl1998/Code-Refactored/README.md

 ## Installation

-As this was a feature request challenge I was provided with the starter code which I allowed me access to the webside & the html/css code.
+As this was a feature request challenge I was provided with the starter code which provided me access to the html/css files.

 Once I received this I setup a remote repo on Github to work from, which I then cloned to my local repository so I can have the two in sync.